Macrosociology is a sub-field of sociology. “Macro” means “large”; thus, the term describes the analysis of large-scale social phenomena.

 This prompted Weber to assert that Protestant values—especially, the Protestant individualistic and work-oriented ethos—paved the way for a higher feeling of personal freedom.

-This, in turn, made it easier for people to criticise religion.
+This, in turn, made it easier for people to criticize religion.
 As a result, capitalism developed over a long period of time.

 Key perspectives of Macrosociology